CBD and THC are very different compounds, each with their own unique effects.

 CB2 receptors: Often found in immune system cells, CB2 receptors are concentrated in white blood cells, the spleen and tonsils.
 CB2 receptors moderate the human bodies inflammatory response along with governing the health of our immune system.

-THC has a strong affinity for the CB1 receptor, and it is directly activated by the compound, binding to the receptor-like a missing piece of a jigsaw.
-It is this direct interaction which causes the cannabis high.
+THC has a strong affinity for CB1 receptors, and it is directly activated by the compound, binding to the receptor-like a missing piece of a jigsaw.
+It is this direct interaction which causes the marijuana high.

 CBD on the other hand, does not directly nor activate either of the cannabinoid receptors.
 Instead, it alters the shape of the CB2 receptor, which what researchers believe is responsible for the potential benefits of CBD.

 CBD stands for Cannabidiol and it is a non-intoxicating compound found in cannabis.
 It doesn’t induce a ‘high’ and nor does impair cognitive function.

 CBD is found in small quantities in street cannabis, and the compound is frequently non-detectable in regular marijuana due to the breeding of high THC weed for the black market.